Fort Wayne Air National Guard Base: Operational training base

 The mission of First Air Force was changed in early 1942 to the defense of the Atlantic Seaboard, and jurisdiction of Baer Field was transferred to III Bomber Command, Third Air Force in March 1942.
-In May 1942 elements of the 38th Bombardment Group, equipped with B-26 Marauders stopped for servicing while on their way to the West Coast.
+In May 1942 elements of the 38th Bombardment Group, equipped with Martin B-26 Marauders stopped for servicing while on their way to the West Coast.
 This group would later participate in the Battle of Midway.